 Sid Meier’s Colonization is being re-made!
 Is this a good thing or a bad thing?
 Game re-makes have been around for many years now, games developers and publishers every so often have a ‘brainwave’ and end up improving on classic older titles — perhaps others feel they can at least sell a few games off the back of original’s reputation regardless of what they produce?

-When it comes to Sid Meier though I think he’s definitely in the former category – not only can he produce a great game once, but he can re-produce it over a decade later!
+When it comes to Sid Meier though I think he’s definitely in the former category – not only can he produce a great game once, but he can reproduce it over a decade later!

-Do Re-Makes Work?
+Do Video Game Re-Makes Work?

 Sometimes you get a game that lives up to the predecessor and perhaps even takes it to a new level of success by taking advantage of the new technologies on offer, one such well-known example was that of Prince of Persia.

 With the updated instalments, the Prince of Persia series has really pushed back the boundaries of gameplay and graphics compared with the original thanks to the power of the modern gaming platforms.
-I enjoyed that game a lot more, but it probably wasn’t my kind of game ultimately as I didn’t finish that game neither.
+I enjoyed that game a lot more, but it probably wasn’t my kind of game ultimately as I didn’t finish that game either.

-One arcade-style game that I did really enjoy when it was first released was Golden Axe, there’s now a re-make coming for that too, however I’m not sure whether that game will capture the charm of the original and as such I currently don’t have much excitement over that release.
+One arcade-style game that I did really enjoy when it was first released was Golden Axe, there’s now a re-make coming for that too.
+However, I’m not sure whether that game will capture the charm of the original and as such, I currently don’t have much excitement over that release.

 However, there’s an upcoming re-make that I’ll definitely be playing — it’s time for Colonization!

-Colonization – A Re-Make Worth My Time?
+Sid Meier’s Colonization – A Re-Make Worth My Time?

 Sid Meier followed the original wide-ranging Civilization game that dealt with around 6000 years of your civilization’s history, with one that would then focus in on a more specific time in history — the colonization and ultimately the struggle for independence of the new world of America.

-Sid Meier creates great games, but one of the best things about him in my opinion is that he is willing to go back and re-visit what he’s done before and see how he can re-create and improve it for the modern platforms available as has been the case with Civilization, Railroad Tycoon and Pirates!
+Sid Meier creates great games, but one of the best things about him, in my opinion, is that he is willing to go back and re-visit what he’s done before and see how he can re-create and improve it for the modern platforms available as has been the case with Civilization, Railroad Tycoon and Pirates!

 And now he’s turned his attention to Colonization which will be released this month, I’m really looking forward to this as the original is that old now, that even if I wanted to go back and play it, I probably couldn’t get it to work on a modern Windows PC.
-I’m sure I won’t be alone in wanting to re-visit this game, not to mention the potential for a new audience now — perhaps it will receive more recognition this time around?
+I’m sure I won’t be alone in wanting to revisit this game, not to mention the potential for a new audience now — perhaps it will receive more recognition this time around?